 Student employees performing necessary work toward a sponsored project may receive a Tuition Reduction Benefit (TRB).
-The “necessary work” requirement is outlined in OMB Circular A-21 and clarified in Memoranda 01-06.
+The “necessary work” requirement is outlined in 2 CFR 200 Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards.

 Beginning with academic year 2013 – 2014, sponsored tuition for specific job categories for students (such as GRAs, TAs, AIs) will be processed on a Tuition Reduction Benefit document (SS3).
 The change is well described on the Graduate School’s website.